fenago/machine-learning/lab_guides/lab_5.md

 thing I think of is the logarithm of a product.
 And whenever I see a product, I check if that product may have come from multiplying probabilities.
 Why do we multiply probabilities?
 Because when events are independent (or when we assume they are, for the sake of simplicity) their probabilities get multiplied.
-In Chapter 6 we delve much deeper into independent events and their probabilities, but for now, we can use the fact that if the occurrences of two events don’t depend on each other, the probability of both of them happening is the product of the probabilities of both events happening.
+In Lab 6 we delve much deeper into independent events and their probabilities, but for now, we can use the fact that if the occurrences of two events don’t depend on each other, the probability of both of them happening is the product of the probabilities of both events happening.